syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables/Disables the Right to Left alignment support in File Explorer control.
+Enables or disables the Right to Left alignment support in FileExplorer control.